Radiergummi/batch-tools/custom_commands/README.md

 Totally shitty implementation of top on Windows.
 Uses PS.

 #### `touch <file>`
-Uses the pretty unkown (but [documented](https://technet.microsoft.com/en-us/library/bb490886.aspx)) `+,,` operator of the copy command to update the access timestamp of a file.
+Uses the pretty unknown (but [documented](https://technet.microsoft.com/en-us/library/bb490886.aspx)) `+,,` operator of the copy command to update the access timestamp of a file.
 If it does not exist, it will be created.

 <br>